harveytriana/TspApproach/README.md

 While C# is an extremely mature language, it covers all software development paradigms.
 It is my main language.

-In any case, its majesty C ++ turns out to be the language that solves the same problem in less time.
+In any case, its majesty C++ turns out to be the language that solves the same problem in less time.
 Followed closely by Rust, as expected.
+The module in C++ was written and compiled with Visual Studio 2022, x64, and running in Release mode, of course.

 As a note, I bring up that tests were made with C# integer of 32 (*int* isntead of *long*), and it improves performance by ~15%.
 GO also increases when using int32.
 However, with an integer of 32 the solution limit is reduced to 13 nodes or less.